tendermint/tendermint/spec/blocksync/readme.md

 ### Switching from blocksync to consensus
 Ideally, the switch to consensus is done either after we have caught up to the maximum height reported by a peer or we have not advanced our height for more than 60s.

-The former id checked by calling `isCaughtUp` inside `poolRoutine` periodically.
+The former is checked by calling `isCaughtUp` inside `poolRoutine` periodically.
 This period is set with `switchToConsensusTicker`.
 We consider a node to be caught up if it is 1 height away from the maximum height reported by its peers.
 The reason we **do not catch up until the maximum height** (`pool.maxPeerHeight`)is that we cannot verify block at `pool.maxPeerHeight` without the `lastCommit` of the block at `pool.maxPeerHeight + 1`.

-BlockSync **does not** switch to consensus until we have synced at least one block as we need to have vote extensions in order to participate in consensus .
-Vote extensions are not provided to the blocksync reactor after state sync and we need to receive them from one of our peers.
+Blocksync **does not** switch to consensus until we have synced at least one block.
+We need to have vote extensions in order to participate in consensus and they are not provided to the blocksync reactor after state sync.
+We therefore need to receive them from one of our peers.

 ## Architecture and algorithm